SGH-Scripts/Furk-Ultra/README.md

 # Furk-Ultra
 Furk Ultra is a executor with a built in scripts

-# Important: Make sure u run Bypass.bat before launching the Furk Ultra to prevent from getting kicked or banned
+# Important: Make sure game is closed

 # 📁 〢 Tutorial